Jerry Falwell Jr.: Homosexuality and LGBT rights

-In 1981, in a letter asking for support in keeping his "Old-Time Gospel Hour" television program on the air, Falwell spoke out against the "Homosexual Revolution", saying "With God as my witness, I pledge that I’ll continue to expose the sin of homosexuality to the people of this nation.
-I believe that the massive homosexual revolution is always a symptom of a nation coming under the judgement of God."

-In October 1999, at the invitation of his longstanding friend, Soulforce founder Mel White, Falwell hosted a meeting of 200 gays and lesbians and 200 members of his own congregation in Lynchburg, in a debate over gay rights.
-Falwell said during the meeting that his views about homosexuality were unchanged, but that he would moderate his rhetoric.
-In the follow-up Frontline interview, Falwell echoed views declared by his father that homosexuality was a sin "forbidden by the Bible", and said that "ex-gays" had said, "They believe that they chose in and they chose out."

-In April 2009, following the Miss USA same-sex marriage controversy, Falwell offered a full scholarship to Carrie Prejean, a beauty pageant contestant who stated during the Miss USA pageant: Well I think it's great that Americans are able to choose one way or the other.
+In April 2009, following the Miss USA same-sex marriage controversy, Falwell offered a full scholarship to Carrie Prejean, a beauty pageant contestant who stated during the Miss USA pageant:Well I think it's great that Americans are able to choose one way or the other.
 We live in a land where you can choose same-sex marriage or opposite marriage.
 You know what, in my country, in my family, I think I believe that marriage should be between a man and a woman, no offense to anybody out there.
 But that's how I was raised and I believe that it should be between a man and a woman.In August 2013, Falwell announced that if the federal government forced recipients of its aid to comply with LGBTQ discrimination protections, he would forgo the money.
 In March 2019, Falwell again caused controversy among LGBT advocates at Liberty University when he said his granddaughter would be "raised according to her God-given gender".